-A student plays baroque trumpet in the Eastman Chamber Orchestra.
+A student plays piccolo trumpet in the Eastman Chamber Orchestra.

 Craighead-Saunders Organ, named after Eastman organ professors David Craighead and Russell Saunders, was inaugurated in 2007.

 String players in the Eastman Chamber Orchestra practice a new technique for performing baroque music.

 Eastman professor Paul O’Dette, one of the world’s great lutenists, is also an accomplished conductor.

 Professor of Viola Carol Rodland in her studio

 Brad Lubman rehearsing Musica Nova in Steve Reich’s Music for 18 Musicians

 The Eastman Jazz Ensemble rehearsing for the Prism concert The Gift of Music

 A student violinist performs during A Day of Collaborative Music, January 2011